 MGMT-7031 Small Business Management & Taxation 3 Focusing on taxation as the foundation of planning and decision making, this course examines the methods used for determining various sources of taxable income and corresponding payable taxes for different forms of small business organizations.
 This course introduces students to the fundamental regulatory, operational, and financial aspects of managing an established small business.
 Students will initially gain an operational knowledge of the latest trends and key government regulations that influence the public policies, employment procedures as well as health and safety practices of a small business.
 Students will culminate with a project in which they analyze the policies and practices of a successful business, determine the factors that contribute to such success and examine how they may be used in another business venture.
 MGMT-7030 Leadership, Management Issues & Trends 3 This course gives students a comprehensive knowledge of essential trends in leadership in the 21st Century.
 Students will gain insight into specific leadership skills and qualities, with a focus on leadership as a process, leadership behavior and skills, and situational leadership.
 This course also covers important trends in innovation through the management and measurement of social media efforts in an organization.
 Students will examine how new social networking technologies and trends are linking tech savvy customers with businesses at local, regional and global levels.
-MKTG-7009 Managing Customer Relationships 3 This course deals with the current challenge of capturing, managing and using customer data to maximize customer satisfaction, loyalty and profitability.
-Database marketing techniques will be used to manage relationships at all customer touch points.
-Marketing metrics such as customer lifetime value will be used to determine appropriate marketing tactics for various customer segments.
-Both business-to-consumer and business-to-business customer relationships will be addressed.
-Industry technology such as www.salesforce.com will be incorporated into the course with students engaging in the software and making decisions based on the data.
-Student work will culminate in a presentation and report delivered to a Live Client (Business).
+MKTG-7009 Managing Customer Relationships 3 This course deals with the current challenges of capturing, managing and using customer data to maximize customer experience, satisfaction and profitability.
+Customer Relationship Marketing will be detailed beyond the tactical level so that its strategic relevance and organizational application become clear.
+Customer-based initiatives and customer centricity will be discussed through applied cases.
+Both business-to-consumer and business-to-business relationships will be addressed, and students will learn the IDIC process, how to assess customer value and Return on Customer.
 ENTP-7001 Business Entrepreneurship 3 This course gives students a comprehensive knowledge of the functions of a small to medium sized business and the characteristics, opportunities and challenges of entrepreneurship.
 Students will prepare and defend a business plan for a new business and examine alternative to starting a new business.
 Topics include accounting principles and strategies, legal issues and managing risk, leadership and ethics, market research and marketing plans for the small business.
 Students leave the course with an effective, valid business plan ready to implement.
 COOP-1021 Co-Op Educ.
 Employment Prep 1 This workshop will provide an overview of the Co-operative Education consultants and students' roles and responsibilities as well as the Co-operative Education Policy.
 It will provide students with employment preparatory skills specifically related to co-operative education work assignments and will prepare students for their work term.

 MGMT-7024 Global Strategy & e-Commerce 3 This course provides an overview of the fundamentals of e-Commerce, with a particular emphasis on the challenges and applications of e-Commerce in a global environment.
 E-Commerce topics explored - include security issues, billing and payment systems, and supply chain.
 Cross border issues will also be considered.
 There will be an emphasis on learning from real-world successes and failures via cases.
 The course will culminate in the development of an e-Commerce plan for a multinational business.
 MGMT-7025 Capstone Client Project 3 The purpose of this capstone course is to enable the student to draw on all the tools, both theoretical and practical from previous courses and apply them to a real life business situation; using a business from our community as a living case study.
 Students will be coached through the process of defining the problem, conducting a comprehensive situation analysis utilizing primary and secondary market research, formulating alternatives and recommending a viable business strategy complete with an action plan for implementation.
 This course will also focus on developing students time-management, project management, organization, team building, communication and leadership skills.
 MGMT-7023 Strategic Policy & Planning 3 This course explores the four elements of strategic management from a leadership perspective: environmental analysis, strategy formulation, strategy implementation and evaluation and control.
 The course also explores the external and internal checks and balances that keep organizations vital, focused and able to respond to change or when unnoticed may lead to failure.
 Cases are used to bridge theory and practice that integrate the concepts and techniques of marketing, accounting, finance, management, production and information systems with strategic management in relation to performance goals, external shifts, internal capabilities and strategy formulation and implementation.
 This course also examines corporate governance and latest examples of corporate failure and controversy.
 COOP-5001 Degree Co-Op Integration 2 The purpose of this capstone course is to prepare students for careers in their field post-graduation.
 Students will have an opportunity to reflect on their co-op work term to identify career options, skill gaps, and opportunities to guide them in their career search.
 Students will also be exposed to a variety of guest speakers and topics that will provide them with an understanding on industry trends, job opportunities, professional accreditation, and key industry insights.
 Students will also be coached on career search skills, interview and networking skills to help prepare them post-graduation.